User Interface Design for Machinery, Devices, and Technical Systems

 Graphical user interfaces (GUIs)

-Machines used to be operated with hardware buttons (hard keys).
-Thanks to software technology, graphical user interfaces were added later.
-Graphical user interfaces visualise operating elements and make it possible to display flexible content.
-GUIs in mechanical engineering were initially operated with soft keys and later via trackpad and keyboard.
-Today, touch screens are also frequently used.
-Operating, setting up and servicing the systems is usually carried out via touch panels.
-Remote solutions that are visualised on PC screens and operated via mouse and keyboard are also available for set-up or servicing.
-Mobile devices such as tablets and smartwatches are increasingly finding their way into production, where they are used for various tasks (see IIoT and shop floor).
-Applications for head-mounted displays, such as virtual reality (VR) or augmented reality (AR) glasses, are being designed for remote service or training scenarios.
+Machines were once operated using physical buttons (hard keys).
+With advances in software technology, graphical user interfaces (GUIs) were introduced, visualising controls and enabling flexible content display.
+Early GUIs in mechanical engineering were operated using soft keys, and later with trackpads and keyboards.
+Today, touchscreen panels are widely used for operation, setup and service.
+For setup or service tasks, remote solutions also exist, visualised on PC monitors and controlled via mouse and keyboard.
+Mobile devices such as tablets and smartwatches are increasingly used on the shop floor for various tasks (see IIoT and shopfloor).
+Head-mounted displays, including virtual reality (VR) and augmented reality (AR) glasses, are designed for use in remote service and training scenarios.

 User